February 1, 2016 2:31 AM / by Joshua Ballard

 Pros of building an in house team:

 - Close relationship with your marketers

 When you hire a marketer you are hiring someone to communicate very publicly about your business.
 What they communicate will impact how the public perceive your company and this will have a direct effect on your bottom line.
-By having a close relationship with your marketer you will understand each other better, which will help to deliver a more united message to your prospective clients.

 - Face to face relationships cut out on miscommunications

 It can be frustrating at the best of times to easily convey our ideas and requests via email, text message, phone call, Skype or teleconference.
 There is something about being in the same room as one another that will always allow for a much more effective means of communication.
-Not only will there be less miscommunications, there will also be faster communication.
-Sharing an office space with someone will always mean a faster response than waiting for someone to reply to an email!

 - Your marketing team shares your work place culture.